A Society Exile: Plot

 cottage.
 A successful playwright Sir Howard Furnival (Stephenson) assists her in preparing a play based upon a novel she has written, but keeps this secret from his wife Doris (Dean), who is very jealous.
 Bissett obtains a page of the manuscript in Nora's handwriting with enduring terms, and gives it to Doris, telling her that it is a love letter to her husband.
 This leads to the deaths of both Furnivals, and Nora is blamed and ostracized.
 Nora changes her name and goes to Venice, where she meets and becomes engaged to English army officer Sir Ralph Newell (Carleton).
 Before their marriage she confesses who she is in a letter that he never receives.
 Upon return to England, she discovers that her husband is the brother of Doris and has cursed the woman who caused his sister's death.
 Bissett reveals to Newell who Nora is.
 In the end after more melodrama, the lovers are reunited in Venice.

 Cast

-Preservation status
+Preservation

-It is not known whether the film currently survives, and it is likely a lost film.
+With no prints of A Society Exile located in any film archives, it is considered a lost film.
+In February 2021, the film was cited by the National Film Preservation Board on their Lost U.S. Silent Feature Films list.